 Carlsbad, Encinitas and Cardiff by the Sea

 We spent a lot of time in the Carlsbad area as we stayed with family for Christmas while we were on our road trip.
 I adore the surfy town of Encinitas, every other person is a surfer and there is a brewpub on every corner.
 Our favourite was Bier Garden, Baja fish tacos with a beer here while watching the world go by was a real treat!
 Cardiff has beautiful beaches, the famous Los Olas Mexican restaurant and a campground on a bluff overlooking the ocean.
 Carlsbad is a great spot for stand up paddle boarding.
-We picked up boards at Sun Diego surf shop, first time rental is just $1 for the board and $1 for the wetsuit!
+We picked up boards at Sun Diego surf shop, first time rental is just $2 for a board and wetsuit.
 It’s two blocks to the beach so you might need a couple of rest stops on the way but it’s well worth it.
-We spotted dolphins and seals while on our paddleboards, it was a wonderful morning.
+We spotted dolphins and seals while on our paddle boards which was amazing to see!

 Packing essentials for camping: